 The optimal capital structure is the one at which the value of the company is maximized.

 The static trade-off theory is based on balancing the expected costs from financial distress against the tax benefits of debt service payments.
-Considering only the tax shield provided by debt and the costs of financial distress, the expression for the value of a leveraged company becomes:
+Considering both the tax shield provided by debt and the costs of financial distress, the expression for the value of a leveraged company becomes:

 WACC is minimum at the point where the firm value is maximized.

 When a company identifies its most appropriate capital structure, it may adopt this as its target capital structure.
 However, a company’s capital structure may vary from its target because management may try to take advantage of short-term opportunities in alternate financing sources.
 Market value variations also continuously affect the company’s capital structure.
 Sometimes, it may be impractical and expensive for a company to maintain its target structure.
-However, as long as the assumptions of the analysis and the target are unchanged, analysts and management should focus on the target capital structure.

 When conducting an analysis if we know the company’s target capital structure, then we should use it in our analysis.
 However, analysts typically do not know a company’s target capital structure.
 It can be estimated using one of these methods:

 (This is based on Example 12 from the curriculum.)